-The following are 50 mission statements selected from the top 100 nonprofits (based on a series of web, social, and financial metrics).
+The following are 50 mission statements selected from the top 100 nonprofits list (based on a series of web, social, and financial metrics).

 Details on how this list was compiled can be found by scrolling down to the bottom of the page.